 Also weighing on yields and rates volumes are global central bank quantitative easing programs.
 The programs depress rates volumes because they entail the central banks buying government securities or other securities in the open market - particularly longer-dated instruments - in an effort to promote increased lending and liquidity and bring down long-term interest rates.
 When central banks hold these instruments, they tend not to trade or hedge, thus lowering rates volumes across cash and derivatives markets industry-wide.
-Despite the conclusion of its quantitative easing program in the fourth quarter of 2014, the U.S. Federal Reserve still had approximately \$3.3 trillion worth of long-dated U.S. Treasury and Federal Agency securities as of June 27, 2018, compared with \$1.7 trillion at the beginning of 2011 and zero prior to September 2008.
+Despite the conclusion of its quantitative easing program in the fourth quarter of 2014, the U.S. Federal Reserve still had approximately \$3.2 trillion worth of long-dated U.S. Treasury and Federal Agency securities as of September 26, 2018, compared with \$1.7 trillion at the beginning of 2011 and zero prior to September 2008.
 According to the Federal Open Market Committee statement dated September 20, 2017, the Federal Reserve will reduce the size of its balance sheet over time.
 As part of this plan, the Federal Reserve has not been investing some of the proceeds from securities as they mature.
-The Fed has also increased short-term interest rates twice this year and is expected to raise interest rates two more times before the end of 2018.
+The Fed has also increased short-term interest rates thrice this year and is expected by many analysts and economists to raise interest rates one more time before the end of 2018 and three times in 2019.
 Other major central banks have also greatly increased the amount of longer-dated debt on their balance sheets over the past few years and some have indicated that they may continue to do so until economic conditions allow for a tapering or an unwinding of their quantitative easing programs.
 As part of the gradual scaling back of its quantitative easing program announced in October of 2017, the ECB has reduced its bond-buying program from €60 billion to €30 billion a month from January of 2018 through September and then reduce the purchases to €15 billion per month until the end of the year.
+The ECB expects to halt new bond purchases in December.
 Other major central banks such as the Bank of Japan or Swiss National Bank have not publicly disclosed plans to taper or unwind their programs.
-Economists from J.P.
-Morga of G-4 GDP to 37.1%, just below its all-time high of 37.3% in February of this year.
-June's figure also represented an increase of approximately 60 basis points year-on-year and a decline of 20 basis points quarter-on-quarter.
-Largely as a result of quantitative easing and expectations of continued low inflation, the yield on Germany's 10-year bond was only 0.3% and the yield on Japan's 10-year bond is only barely positive at 0.03% as of the end of the second quarter of 2018.
+Even with the Fed unwind, the overall dollar value of balance sheets of the G-4 (the U.S., Eurozone, Japan, and U.K.) is expected to remain high as a percentage of G-4 GDP over the near term.
+According to Bloomberg, from December 31, 2006 through September 30, 2018, this amount has increased from 10.3% of G-4 GDP to 36.6%, below its all-time high of 37.3% in February of this year.
+September's figure also represented an decline of approximately 30 basis points year-on-year and quarter-on-quarter.
+Largely as a result of quantitative easing and expectations of continued low inflation, the yield on Germany's 10-year bond was only 0.5% and the yield on Japan's 10-year bond is 0.1% as of the end of the third quarter of 2018.